Anti-national narratives are like Covid virus: V-P Dhankhar | Politics

 - India

-Vice President Jagdeep Dhankhar on Sunday described anti-national narratives as a Covid virus and said they have to be neutralised.
+Vice President Jagdeep Dhankhar on Sunday described ''anti-national narratives'' as the Covid virus and said they have to be neutralised.

 He was speaking as chief guest at the inaugural function of 8th three-day international seminar on 'Vasudhaiv Kutumbakam: Shrimad Bhagwadgita & Global Unity' organised by Kurukshetra University and Kurukshetra Development Board.
-The event was organised in Kurukshetra as part of the ongoing International Gita Festival there.
+The event was organised here as part of the ongoing International Gita Festival.

 ''It should not happen.
-You blunt it (such narratives).
-It is like a Covid virus that has to be neutralised,'' he said.
+You should oppose it (such narratives).
+It is like Covid virus that has to be neutralised,'' he said.

 Haryana Chief Minister Manohar Lal Khattar, Gita Manishi Swami Gyananand, and Rajya Sabha MP Sudhanshu Trivedi were also present at the event.